(Applies to: Epicenter Server)

 Problem: Epicenter distributes updates if you click the "Send Now" button, but scheduled updates do not work.

 Cause: Task is not running properly in Windows Task Scheduler.

-Solution: There are five common causes of this problem.
+Solution: There are six common causes of this problem.

 - Reboot.
 If an Epicenter Server process hung, then Task Scheduler will not start any new tasks.

 - If you see the message Your default profile is not configured for Microsoft Exchange then see https://www.connectedsw.com/support/index.php?/Knowledgebase/Article/View/214/21/error-your-default-profile-is-not-configured-for-microsoft-exchange.

 - When you create the task, you must use the exact same username and password for the Epicenter task that you do for the account under which Epicenter is running.
 In other words, if you log in as "JohnDoe", then you must use the "JohnDoe" account when Epicenter requests credentials to schedule the task.
 If you use anyone else, then the Outlook profile cannot be found.
 To re-enter the credentials, do this:

 - Edit the settings for the task and set updates to be "Manual."

 - Close Epicenter Server

 - Click Manage Your Credentials in the top left.